 - sweet paprika powder

-- In the meantime wash the chicken livers and dry them well with kitchen paper.
-Chop the onion.
+- Trim the chicken livers (if necessary) and dry them well with kitchen paper.

-- Heat 1 tablespoon of the oil in a non stick pan.
-Cook the onion until golden brown and remove from the pan.
-Place into the bowl containing the egg yolks.
+- Heat 1 teaspoon of the oil in a non-stick pan.
+Cook the onion until golden brown and remove it from the pan.

-- Mix the egg yolks, onions, chicken livers and crème fraiche.
-Blend until smooth and add salt to taste.
-Transfer the filling into a piping bag with a star nozzle and pipe the mixture into the egg halves.
+- Transfer the filling into a piping bag with a star nozzle and pipe the mixture into the egg halves.
+Alternatively, place the filling into a freezer bag, cut its tip and use the bag to fill the eggs.

-- Sprinkle with sweet paprika powder and garnish to your liking.
-You could use gherkins, olives, scallions, parsley, dill or other fresh herbs.
+- Sprinkle with paprika powder and garnish with pickles, olives and/or herbs.
 Refrigerate until ready to serve.